Skip to content

 MethodPathDescription

-All social routes are rate-limited via socialLoginLimiter.
-The _ops routes are guarded by OpsTenantMiddleware.
+All social routes are rate-limited via socialLoginLimiter. _ops routes are guarded by the ops-tenant middleware.

-• Hardcoded Tier 1 endpoints — For Tier 1 flows, token and userinfo endpoints are hardcoded per provider (not read from config) to prevent SSRF via compromised tenant configuration.
+• Hardcoded Tier 1 endpoints — For Tier 1 flows, token and userinfo endpoints are hardcoded per provider (not read from config) to prevent SSRF via tenant configuration.

 • CSRF protection — POST routes (password setup, contact info) validate CSRF tokens.